rust-book-pt-br/rust-book-pt-br/src-pt-br/ch12-04-testing-the-librarys-functionality.md

 <!-- Old headings.
 Do not remove or links may break. -->
 <a id="developing-the-librarys-functionality-with-test-driven-development"></a>

-## Adicionando funcionalidade com desenvolvimento orientado a testes
+## Adicionando Funcionalidade com Desenvolvimento Orientado a Testes

 Agora que temos a lógica de busca em _src/lib.rs_ separada da função `main`, fica muito mais fácil escrever testes para a funcionalidade central do nosso